Every week we ship meat coast to coast for free.

 Shipping is free in the continental United States!
 Shipping surcharges will be applied to orders going to Alaska or Hawaii and also to very small orders because of extra handling.
 Shipping discounts (the GREEN discount) will be applied to orders of 21 or more pounds.
 The GREEN discount (cents off per pound) increases as orders increase in weight because of the efficiencies gained in shipping larger orders.
 The discount is highest at 62 pounds and multiples of 62 pounds.
 Read more about this in Shopping Discount Explanation.

 We are responsible for the meat arriving in safe condition.
 Our shipping methods have been designed and tested to ensure that your meat order arrives in excellent condition.
 Usually the meat arrives frozen solid.
 Rarely, but it happens, the meat may be starting to thaw.
 Starting to thaw is much, much colder than a refrigerator.
 If a shipment is delayed and the meat has thawed you will want to check it.
 The best method for doing that is to put a digital meat cooking thermometer in between two meat packs that you press together.
-To be safe, the temperature of the meat must be less than 45°F. That is about the same temperature as meat will be that you bring home from a grocery store.
-If a meat shipment is lost, delayed, or misdirected in route by the shipper and ends up spoiled (a temperature higher than 45°F on arrival) we pick up the tab!
+To be safe, the temperature of the meat must be less than 50°F. That is about the same temperature as meat will be that you bring home from a grocery store.
+If a meat shipment is lost, delayed, or misdirected in route by the shipper and ends up spoiled on arrival we pick up the tab!
 So the shipping method is just as important for us as it is for you.

 Our shipping boxes are heavily insulated with sufficient coolant to keep the meat frozen many hours longer than the expected delivery.
 Even with unexpected shipping delays and even if some meat packs have mostly thawed, they will probably be as cold or colder than the meat in your home refrigerator.
 According to the USDA, "safe" temperature for storing refrigerated meat is 40°F (although we prefer 36°F for the refrigerator).
 All of our meat products are held and shipped at a temperature of minus ten degrees Fahrenheit (-10°F).
 For the entire trip the contents are much colder than when the box is opened upon arrival.
-In nearly all cases, our meats arrive frozen hard-as-a-rock, hence they are much colder than 32°F.
+In nearly all cases, our meats arrive frozen hard-as-a-rock, hence they are much colder than 26°F.